TAG Heuer VS Longines

 How does one compare Longines and TAG Heuer, two of the most popular Swiss luxury watch brands when they essentially are so similar?

-In this in-depth and detailed comparison of Longines VS TAG Heuer watches where we will benchmark these two brands from many perspectives.
+In this in-depth and detailed comparison of Longines VS TAG Heuer watches we will benchmark these two brands from many perspectives.

-We'll provide an answer all those asking the common question: “What is better, Longines or TAG Heuer?”.
+We'll provide an answer to all those asking the common question: “What is better, Longines or TAG Heuer?”.
 See the section menu below and click on any of the links to find the answer to many ways in which we can compare them.

 Some of the most precise mechanical watches have a certification from a Swiss chronometric testing facility known as COSC.
-When the movements given to this facility pass all sorts of testing, they then receive a designation of Chronometer.
+When the movements that are given to this facility pass all sorts of testing, they then receive a designation of Chronometer.

 Both TAG Heuer and Longines produce some watches with this designation although the bulk of their products aren’t Chronometers.

 That said, the most accurate watches are not mechanical watches at all.
-To be perfectly direct and honest, the most accurate watches from each of these brands are battery powered quartz models.
+To be perfectly direct and honest, the most accurate watches from each of these brands are battery-powered quartz models.
 But not all quartz watches are created equal.
 Example: Longines has a Very High Precision Quartz collection.